emeka789/NetworkMonitoring/README.md

 # UDP Flood Attack Detection using SNORT

 ## Objective
-In this project, a Linux virtual machine was configured woth Snort in order to monitor network traffic.
+In this project, a Linux virtual machine was configured with Snort in order to monitor network traffic.